 - Practice Lookahead for F2L and OLL to PLL transition

-There are some tricks to improve too!
+There are also some techniques to get better!

-You can invent new algorithms by insertion and preservation
+You can invent new algorithms by insertion and preservation.

 To conclude, I hope you enjoyed reading my blog and it was useful in understanding what it takes for speedcubers to solve cubes in seconds!